• Skip to primary navigation

 • About

-Home » Simple AC Drill Speed Controller Circuit
+Home » AC Drill Speed Controller Circuit

-Simple AC Drill Speed Controller Circuit
+AC Drill Speed Controller Circuit

-Last updated on 18 June 2025 by Admin-Lavi Leave a Comment
+Last updated on 24 May 2026 by Admin-Lavi Leave a Comment

-Very good when one is doing soft work like wood or metal but need careful hand.
+Furthermore, it helps one to change motor speed, so one can work better for any job, also very good when one is doing soft work like wood or metal but need careful hand.

-There is no need for full speed all the time but one can slow down for better cut, no break and no mess.
+Hence, there is no need for full speed all the time but one can slow down for better cut, no break and no mess.

 Circuit Working:

-Simple AC Drill Speed Controller Circuit Diagram
+AC Drill Speed Controller Circuit Diagram

 Parts List: